Lisa J. Crockett

 Dr. Schutte received her Ph.
 D. from the University of Iowa and joined the faculty in 2004.
 Her research interests are in the area of cognitive development, with a particular focus on the development of spatial cognition.
 Her primary research program centers on the development of spatial working memory in early childhood.
 Her research is based on a dynamic systems model of cognition, the Dynamic Field Theory, which is a computational model of spatial cognition that uses dynamic neural fields.
 She teaches courses in developmental psychology, cognitive development, child behavior and development, and dynamic systems theory.

-Brian Wilcox joined the faculty in 1994 and serves as the director of the University's Center on Children, Families and the Law, and chair of UNL's Family Research and Policy Initiative.
+Brian Wilcox, professor emeritus, joined the faculty in 1994 and served as the director of the University's Center on Children, Families and the Law, and chair of UNL's Family Research and Policy Initiative.
 He received his Ph.D. in community psychology from the University of Texas in 1979.
 Prior to coming to Nebraska, he taught at the University of Virginia, served as a legislative assistant to Senator Bill Bradley, and was director of public policy for the American Psychological Association.
 His teaching and research interests focus broadly on the linkages between child development and public policy, including adolescent sexual behavior, child welfare, child care, and children and the media.
-He regularly teaches seminars on intervention research design and methods.